 Telephone: 01795 472971 Email: Office

 The governors will provide for the admission of all children in the September following their fourth birthday.
-The PAN in Reception is 90 from September 2018 (all other year groups have a PAN of 60).
+The PAN in Reception is 90 (the school has a PAN of 90 in Reception and Year 1 in 2019-20 - all other year groups have a PAN of 60).
 Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year.
 Parents may also request that their child attends part-time until the child reaches compulsory school age.

 Where applications for admission exceed the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit.